-China Customs is implementing its working guideline of "exercising law-based administration, safeguarding the national gateway, serving the national economic interests and promoting social development" and undertaking its principles of "politically staunch, professionally capable and reliable" to meet the management requirements.
+The working guideline upheld by China Customs is to "exercise law-based administration, safeguard the national gateway, serve the national economic interests and promote social development".
+Its team-building principle is to make Customs personnel "politically staunch, professional and reliable".